lbell/pretty-google-calendar/readme.txt

 `show_title="true"`
 Sets the visibility of the calendar title.
 Options: "true" and "false".
 Defaults to "true".

+`id_hash=random`
+Sets the ID hash for a calendar.
+If you have multiple calendars on a page and need to style them, you can set this to a permanent code.
+Otherwise, it'll randomly generate each load.

 **Obtaining Google Calendar API Key**

 1. The good folks at WPBeginner have a comprehensive writeup: https://www.wpbeginner.com/plugins/how-to-add-google-calendar-in-wordpress/